 4.6.1 - Ratings for pilots and controller shall be classified as “Basic Ratings”, “Advanced Ratings”, and “High-Level Ratings”, by the Training Department.

 4.6.2 - Practical examination requirements for controllers and pilots to achieve “Advanced Ratings” shall be described as “Unit Requirements” and “Pilot Requirements” within the Training Department website.

-18.104.22.168 - For training and exams the member must be member of an active Division.
+188.8.131.52 - For training and exams the member must be member of an active Division.
 ATC or pilot training and exams are not possible in non active divisions.
 Special cases can be approved by the Executive, which are related to the construction of new divisions.

 4.6.3 - Ratings for Senior ATC Instructor (SAI) and Senior Flight Instructor (SFI) require the member to fulfill additional instructional responsibilities as defined by the Training Department.
 The Training Department reserves the right to downgrade a member if the additional requirements are not met.
 The ratings of Chief ATC Instructor (CAI) and Chief Pilot Instructor (CPI) are ratings reserved for past and present Training Directors and/or Training Assistant Directors.
 These ratings are designated by the Executive and as such, members can not apply for these ratings.

 4.6.4 - Organization accounts shall have ratings fixed at the FS3 pilot level and OBS ATC level.
 The ATC level may be increased by the Training Director upon a show of cause.
 These accounts shall be ineligible for exams.